rantav/cosmo-api-spec/entities.md

 ## Workflow
 A workflow is part of the blueprint and is used to describe things such as deployment, scaling or undeployment.

-A blueprint may have zero or more workflows (correct?)
+A blueprint may have zero or more workflows

+### Workflow Types
+TODO: Need to define the specific types (correct???)

 ## Topology
 A topology describes a set of nodes and their relationships.